awilli1186/wee-website/content/script/dom/$scrollLeft.md

 ---
-name: $scrollTop
+name: $scrollLeft
-heading: Get or set the Y scroll position of each matching selection
+heading: Get or set the X scroll position of each matching selection
 ---

 ---variables---